saltyorg/docs/docs/saltbox/install/install.md

 If you're migrating from Cloudbox you probably want the [Cloudbox migration instructions](../../reference/guides/cloudbox.md)

-If you're migrating from PlexGuide there are some rudimentary notes provided by a user [here](../../reference/guides/plexguide.md).
-Expansions to those notes would be welcome.

 !!! warning
     The Saltbox install is expecting a fresh new install of Ubuntu.
 DO NOT try to install it on your existing Cloudbox, PTS or other system-wide setup.